Admission to MA and MS Programs

 - Admission to Candidacy: Before completing 16 graduate credit hours, students must submit the original and 2 copies of the Application for Admission to Candidacy form, which may be downloaded from the English Graduate website, to the WSU Office of Graduate Studies.
 A copy must be submitted to the English Department office.
-On the Candidacy form, students may transfer towards their degree up to 10 credit hours of approved, pertinent graduate coursework from other institutions and up to 12 graduate credit hours of approved, pertinent coursework from WSU Graduate Special Student coursework.
+On the Candidacy form, students may transfer towards their degree up to 10 credit hours of approved, pertinent graduate coursework from other institutions and up to 12 graduate credit hours of approved, pertinent coursework from WSU graduate non-degree seeking student coursework.
 Relevant transcripts must be included for such transferred graduate credit.
 If any changes are made to the Application for Admission to Candidacy form, a Supplement to Candidacy form, which may be downloaded from the WSU Office of Graduate Studies website, must be filed with the Office of Graduate Studies, and a copy must be given to the English Department.

 - Coursework and Credit Requirements: All graduate students must complete a minimum of 30 credits of graduate coursework.
 Only graduate courses completed with a grade of A or B (or Pass, for P/ NC courses) will count towards the degree.
 Each of the three Master’s degrees in English has distinctive requirements.